Turn Surplus FoodInto Tax Savings

 Automatic fair market value calculation (USDA-based)

-IRS-ready tax receipts generated instantly
+tax-deductible donation receipts generated instantly

 Annual tax summary for your accountant